 The University of Richmond Law Review seeks to preserve the author’s writing style when editing articles that have been selected for publication.
 In addition, the Law Review strives to promote an open and close working relationship with all authors.
 To promote this relationship, the Law Review maintains regular correspondence with authors to update the progress of their articles as well as to resolve any problem that may occur during editing.

 As policy, the Law Review edits citations in accordance with the twentieth edition of the Uniform System of Citation (“Bluebook” format).
 Any suggested changes made by the Law Review are approved by the author before the article is deemed ready for publication.

 The first stage of the editorial process usually takes one week and involves spading by Law Review staff members.
 Spading is the process by which Law Review staff members edit the text of the paper and the footnotes for grammar, spelling, and structural errors.
 The staff members check each footnote to its original source for verification of the authority and add footnotes where necessary.
 The staff members also ensure that the citations to each authority are in proper Bluebook form.

-The second stage of the process is performed by an Associate Editor and also takes approximately one week.
-The Associate Editor collates and evaluates all of the staff members’ suggestions.
-The Associate Editor then transcribes all of the proper changes onto a new copy of the article.
+The second stage of the process is performed by an Articles Editor and also takes approximately one week.
+The Articles Editor collates and evaluates all of the staff members’ suggestions.
+The Articles Editor then transcribes all of the proper changes onto a new copy of the article.

 The Manuscript Edit is the third stage of the editorial process and involves a focus on grammar and Bluebook format.
 Manuscript Editors are selected for their expertise in Bluebook form and will evaluate the article from that perspective.